boturon/NovaSBE_Courses/calculus_II/course_description.md

-This folder is for the course description.
+This folder is for Calculus II.